We’ve Got 5 Business Loans Women Entrepreneurs Should Know About

 Business credit is credit in a small business’s name.
 It doesn’t attach to a business owner’s individual credit, not even if the owner is a sole proprietor and the solitary employee of the corporation.
 Therefore, a business owner’s business and consumer credit scores can be very different.

-Because business credit is separate from personal, it helps to safeguard a small business owner’s personal assets, in the event of a lawsuit or business insolvency.
+Since business credit is separate from personal, it helps to safeguard a small business owner’s personal assets, in the event of a lawsuit or business insolvency.
 Also, with two separate credit scores, a small business owner can get two different cards from the same vendor.
 This effectively doubles buying power.

 Another benefit is that even start-ups can do this.
 Heading to a bank for a business loan can be a recipe for frustration.
 But building small business credit, when done right, is a plan for success.